• Instagram Icon

 • 20 years and over 50% of all sick leave accrued

 The maximum amount to be paid to any single employee shall not exceed $8,000.
-A maximum of $8,000 of the payout amount may be used for pension calculations, and shall not exceed that amount accrued during the period used to calculate final average compensation for pension purposes.
+A maximum of $8,000 of the payout amount may be used for pension calculations and shall not exceed the amount accrued during the period used to calculate final average compensation for pension purposes.

 • Sick Leave Pool